b-m-f/wired/docs/behaviour.md

 Make sure that your password-store is initialized and set the [encryption option](./configuration.md) to `colmena:pass`.

 After running `wired` you can simply import the generated `nix` files in your main configuration and deploy with `colmena`.

+### Fallback
+Privatekeys and Presharedkeys will still be written to the output directory in case something goes wrong and you need to do something manually.
+Make sure not to blindly check in that folder.